-When you will be going to the southern part along the west coast, you will discover yourself on top gradually.
+When you will be going to the southern part along the west coast, you will gradually discover yourself on top.
 The road keeps going up.
-While you drive, you will get a glimpse of the breathtaking sceneries of the ocean.
-Just keep your eyes open, you will find plenty of viewpoints to enjoy the sublime surroundings.
+While you drive, you will get a glimpse of the breathtaking scenery of the ocean.
+Just keep your eyes open; you will find plenty of viewpoints to enjoy the sublime surroundings.
 The bamboo bay is the most beautiful of them.
-Just before arriving at Mu Ko Lanta national park, you will find the bamboo bay.
-There are some basic restaurants on the cliff to enjoy the view along with a drink.
-The quality of those is not so great, but, you pay for the view.
-Even if you don’t wanna spend on anything, you will find a place.
-As I had been to many beaches, I did not go to the bamboo beach rather enjoyed it from the top.
+Just before arriving at Mu Ko Lanta National Park, you will find the bamboo bay.
+There are some basic restaurants on the cliff where you can enjoy the view along with a drink.
+The quality of those is not so great, but you pay for the view.
+Even if you don’t want to spend anything, you will find a place to stay.
+As I had been to many beaches, I did not go to the bamboo beach but rather enjoyed it from the top.
 It was awesome!

 Mu Ko Lanta National Park

-Most of the people stay in the northern part of the island.
-Mu Ko Lanta national is in the southernmost part.
-It means you have to travel about 25 Kilometers to reach here.
-So, I was confused, if I should be there and eventually decided on it.
+Most of the people live in the northern part of the island.
+Mu Ko Lanta National Park is in the southernmost part.
+It means you have to travel about 25 kilometers to reach here.
+So, I was confused about whether I should be there and eventually decided on it.
 I am glad I did it, because I could see many other beautiful places on the island that way.

 Hiking to the Top of Mu Ko

 The top draw for me in this park was the nature trail hike.
-It’s a 1.7 Kilometers uphill trail.
-You have to climb stairs first and then have to go through a jungle.
+It’s a 1.7-kilometer uphill trail.
+You have to climb stairs first, and then you have to go through a jungle.
 If you are lucky, you will see birds and animals.
 At one point, you will be able to see a panoramic view of the national park from the top.
 Do not forget to wear a full sleeve shirt during this hike, you will be brushed by trees.

-A lighthouse on a far distant island gives an eerie and spooky feeling, especially at night.
+A lighthouse on a faraway island gives off an eerie and spooky feeling, especially at night.
 I was there during the daytime, and the white lighthouse was on top of a small hill.
 A short hike on a walking trail will take you there.
-There is nothing much once you reach there, except you can see the surrounding places from a higher place.
+There is nothing much once you reach there, except you can see the surrounding areas from a higher place.

-Mu Ko Lanta National Park has two joint beaches named rocky beach and sand beach.
+Mu Ko Lanta National Park has two joint beaches named Rocky Beach and Sand Beach.
 As the name implies, the rocky beach is full of rocks and presents your views of the crashing wave.
 The sand beach is a proper and large sandy beach.
-You will find benches to take rest and surrounding trees work as shadows.
-If you search for this beach on the internet, it will not come to the top of any list, however, it’s a decent enough beach.
+You will find benches to take a rest, and surrounding trees will cast shadows.
+If you search for this beach on the internet, it will not come to the top of any list; however, it’s a decent enough beach.

 Mangrove forest Tour

 A short boat ride from Koh Lanta will take you to the Tung Yee Peng mangrove forest.
-You have to book the trip early and there will be a group of people sharing the journey with you on a boat.
+You have to book the trip early, and there will be a group of people sharing the journey with you on a boat.
 The tour operator will pick you up from the hotel (included with the ticket price).
-The boat starts from the Tung Yee Peng Pier which is to the eastern side of the island.
-You will get into a boat through Ko Lanta mangrove walkway.
+The boat starts from the Tung Yee Peng Pier, which is on the eastern side of the island.
+You will get into a boat through the Ko Lanta mangrove walkway.

 For those who don’t know about a mangrove forest, let me try to explain it to them.
 Mangrove trees can tolerate saltwater.
 It’s usually found in intertidal coastal areas.
-There are some places where tides come and go.
-These types of trees have some kind of special roots which can filter salt and survive in a lower amount of oxygen.
+There are some places where the tides come and go.
+These types of trees have some kind of special root system that can filter salt and survive on a lower amount of oxygen.

 This is usually a half-day trip and will take you through open water along with a mangrove forest.
-You will see many inhabitant beaches, different kinds of birds like eagles, crabs, and animals like monkeys.
+There are many inhabited beaches, as well as various types of birds such as eagles, crabs, and animals such as monkeys.

 The trip will stop at some nice beaches with swimming facilities.
 You can get down and relax on the beach.
 You will also get to see caves and floating fishing villages during your trip.
-Interestingly, you can opt for homestays in floating villages if you wanna experience something unique.
+Interestingly, you can opt for homestays in floating villages if you want to experience something unique.

-During your trip, you gotta be careful about the monkeys, there are plenty of them in the trees.
-All of a sudden without any notice, many of them invaded our boats and took food and belongings from the group.
+During your trip, you’ve got to be careful about the monkeys, there are plenty of them in the trees.
+All of a sudden, without any notice, many of them invaded our boats and took food and belongings from the group.
 I won’t be surprised if they snatch your camera or mobile.

-This trip was pretty similar to the one I took in Langkawi.
+This trip was pretty similar to the one I took to Langkawi island in Malaysia.

 4 Island day tour

-This can be a good alternative to the Mangrove tour.
-Here, a long tail speed boat will take you to the famous 4 islands of Koh Lanta.
-The best part of the trip will be a visit to Emerald Cave at Koh Mook Island.
-A buffet lunch is usually included with the package and it lasts for around 6 hours.
+This can be a good alternative to the Mangrove Tour.
+Here, a long tail speed boat will take you to the famous four islands of Koh Lanta.
+The best part of the trip will be a visit to Emerald Cave on Koh Mook Island.
+A buffet lunch is usually included with the package, and it lasts for around 6 hours.

-One of the top things to do in Koh Lanta is to eat delicious seafood and fresh fishes.
-The best and cheapest place to have them is in Saladan pier.
-There are a series of seafood restaurants there to order your food.
+One of the top things to do in Koh Lanta is to eat delicious seafood and fresh fish.
+The best and cheapest place to have them is at Saladan Pier.
+There are a series of seafood restaurants where you can order food.
 The fish are placed outside of the seafood restaurant.
 They are sold according to their weight.
 There is a fixed price per 100 grams for a specific type of fish.
-You pick one, they will tell you the weight of it by measuring it on a scale so that you can calculate the price of it instantly.
+You pick one, and they will tell you the weight of it by measuring it on a scale so that you can calculate the price of it instantly.
 The restaurant will prepare your food according to your taste, the barbecue is the most popular of them.
 The only caveat is, you have to order a whole fish!

 The Kung restaurant was my favorite in Koh Lanta.
-It’s in Saladan pier and serves fresh seafood.
+It’s on Saladan Pier and serves fresh seafood.
 The restaurant was nothing fancy, but decent enough.
-The foods were so affordable and delicious, I went there a couple of times.
-Snapper, sea bass and barracuda are fan’s favorite and worth trying.
+The foods were so affordable and delicious that I went there a couple of times.
+Snapper, sea bass, and barracuda are fans’ favorites and worth trying.

 This one is one of the most popular seafood restaurants in Koh Lanta.
 The restaurant is not big but serves delicious fish.
 It’s also cheap.

 This is the best seafood restaurant in Old Krabi.
-If you visit the old town, this is the place to go to crave your hunger.
+If you visit the old town, this is the place to go to satisfy your hunger.

 Koh Lanta Diving

-Within 2 hours of journey by boat from Koh Lanta, you will get two fantastic diving spots named Hin Muang and Hin Daeng.
-Among them, Hing Daeng is one of the best diving spots in entire Thailand.
-The corals in the mid-sea work as feeding stations.
-That’s why you will see fishes like tuna, sharks, and even whale sharks as well as ray fishes if you are lucky.
+Within 2 hours of your journey by boat from Koh Lanta, you will get to two fantastic diving spots named Hin Muang and Hin Daeng.
+Among them, Hing Daeng is one of the best diving spots in all of Thailand.
+The corals in the middle of the sea work as feeding stations.
+That’s why you will see fish like tuna, sharks, and even whale sharks, as well as rays if you are lucky.

 Best Scuba Diving Operators in Koh Lanta